 - Servas.
-This international peace association has matched travelers to hosts for more than 50 years; today it operates in more than 100 countries.
+This international peace association has matched travelers to hosts for more than 50 years.
+Today, it operates in more than 100 countries.
 There’s an annual membership fee of $25 to $85, but that’s less than the cost of one night in a hotel in many places.
 For info on joining, click on the Web page for your country.

 - Join rewards sites .
-Get gift cards or cash for doing online searches via InboxDollars, Qmee.com, the Bing search engine and Swagbucks.
-You won’t exactly get rich, but why not make your searches pay?
-The rules vary; for details, see “Get Paid to Do Online Searches.”
+Get gift cards or cash for doing online searches via InboxDollars, Qmee, the Bing search engine and Swagbucks.
+You won’t get rich, but why not make your searches pay?

 - Use rewards credit cards .
 If you’re going to charge something, why not get a little payback?
 Points from several cards paid for almost all of my holiday gifting this year.
 For the best rewards, use our credit card search.

 - Get creative with eBay .
 If an item you like went unsold after being listed for less than $1, email the seller to see if he’s willing to part with the item in return for postage.
 This article on eHow.com notes that folks sometimes just want to get rid of a bunch of clutter.
-Or try this: If the person has similar interests, let him know what you’ve got and propose a trade.
+Or try this: If the person has similar interests, let her know what you’ve got and propose a trade.

 - Write a letter.
 Drop an email to your favorite company, and you may get a free product, or at least some high-value coupons.
 Instead of saying “I don’t know how I lived before I found Stacy’s Pork Rinds,” give a concrete example of how a product improved your life, such as “ZapStains removed all the blueberry stains from my son’s shirt after a pie-eating contest.”
 Sometimes all you get is a “Thanks — we love hearing from our customers.”
 But nothing ventured, nothing gained.